abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 about the need for sitting meditation: "I have a friend whose meditation is rock climbing.
 He doesn't have to sit in meditation to concentrate his mind.
 Why do we have to sit in meditation?
-Couldn't we do something like rock climbing—anything that puts us in the present moment?"
+Couldn't we do something like rock climbing---anything that puts us in the present moment?"
 Then Ajahn Chah asked him, "When your friend is rock climbing, does he contemplate the Four Noble Truths?"